 While it’s never made quite the same song and dance about it as Microsoft has in recent years, Sony’s history is peppered with developer acquisitions designed to strengthen its first-party portfolio.
 It purchased Dutch developer Guerrilla Games in 2004 and long-time partner Sucker Punch in 2011.
 In the same general era, it also picked up LittleBigPlanet developer Media Molecule – and let’s not forget that studios like Naughty Dog were originally independent as well.
+Of course, Sony very recently brought on Insomniac Games as a first party studio.

 While the Japanese giant has outright purchased some teams, it’s also established several organically.
 The likes of PixelOpus – currently working on the promising Concrete Genie – and God of War developer Sony Santa Monica were formed to bolster the organisation’s exclusive output.
 But with current PlayStation boss Jim Ryan frequently hinting that the platform holder may be looking to add more teams to its roster, we figured it might be fun to consider the likeliest candidates.